serguk89/awesome-acf/README.md

 * [Tweet](https://github.com/francoiscote/acf-field-tweet) - Gets a single Tweet Data from the twitter API from the tweet ID.
 * [Typography](https://github.com/reyhoun/acf-typography) - Provides a field containing the all font css attribute with google font support.
 * [Validated Field](https://wordpress.org/plugins/validated-field-for-acf/) - Provides input masking and validation of other field types.
+* [User Role Field Setting for ACF](https://wordpress.org/plugins/user-role-field-setting-for-acf/) - This plugin adds a field setting to all field types so that user roles allowed to edit the field can be selected.
+Only those roles selected for the field will be able to edit the field.
 * [Website](https://github.com/Jeradin/acf-website-field) - Add-on for Website URLs, allows for website URL, title and a checkbox to open externally or internally.
 * [WooCommerce](https://wordpress.org/plugins/loushou-acf-for-woocommerce/) - Allows you to add fields to the WooCommerce Checkout and My Account pages, or display fields you setup on a Product Category, on the Archive Products.
 * [WooCommerce](https://wordpress.org/plugins/acf-for-woocommerce-product/) - ACF for WooCommerce Product plugin lets you display WooCommerce product ACF field in label value form in fornt end on single product age.